Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

-Libraries
-**********

 Immutable Variables
 *******************

-Immutable variables, or contract parameters have their values defined at the time of contract creation and cannot be modified after that.
-The list of immutable variables in the contract is specified at the beginning of the contract, right after the contract name is defined.
+`Immutable variables`, or contract parameters have their values defined at the time of contract creation and cannot be modified later.
+The set of immutable variables in the contract is specified at the beginning of the contract, right after the contract name is defined.

-Declaration of immutable varialbes has the following format:
+Declaration of immutable variables has the following format:

 .. code-block:: ocaml